DanAlexCox/WCContactDB/README.md

         when deleting a client
         - temp solution: use side navbar to refresh update the page
     - ctrl+c doesnt work on contacting form
+3. addclient.php
+    - add email input is a text field not email field

 Future improvements:
 1. login.php - locks out of logging in after 5-10 tries